-Latest Data on COVID-19 Vaccinations Race/Ethnicity
+Latest Data on COVID-19 Vaccinations by Race/Ethnicity

-As noted in previous analysis, preventing racial disparities in the uptake of COVID-19 vaccines will be important to help mitigate the disproportionate impacts of the virus for people of color and prevent widening racial health disparities going forward.
+As noted in previous analysis, preventing racial disparities in the uptake of COVID-19 vaccines is important to mitigate the disproportionate impacts of the virus for people of color and prevent widening racial health disparities going forward.
 The Centers for Disease Control and Prevention (CDC) has indicated that vaccine equity is an important goal and defined equity as preferential access and administration to those who have been most affected by COVID-19.
 Moreover, reaching high vaccination rates across individuals and communities will be key for achieving broader population immunity through a vaccine.

 Distribution of Vaccinations by Race/Ethnicity

-Figure 1 shows the shares of COVID-19 vaccinations, cases, and deaths among Black, Hispanic, Asian, and White people.
+Figure 2 shows the shares of COVID-19 vaccinations, cases, and deaths among Black, Hispanic, Asian, and White people.
 The data also show the distribution of the total population by these groups as of 2019.
 Data are not presented for other groups due to data limitations; however, we have conducted separate analysis of vaccination rates among American Indian and Alaska Native people.
 Together these data show:

-As observed in prior weeks, Black and Hispanic people have received smaller shares of vaccinations compared to their shares of cases and deaths and compared to their shares of the total population in most states.
-For example, in Colorado, 10% of vaccinations have gone to Hispanic people, while they account for 41% of cases, 25% of deaths, and 22% of the total population in the state.
-Similarly, in the District of Columbia, Black people have received 31% of vaccinations, while they make up 55% of cases, 70% of deaths, and 46% of the total population.
-However, the size of these differences varies across states.
-Moreover, there is a small but growing number of states where the shares of vaccinations received by Black and Hispanic people are more proportionate to their shares of the total population and/or their share of cases or deaths in the state.
-For example, in Oregon, 2% of vaccinations have been received by Black people, similar to their share of cases (3%), deaths (2%), and the total population (2%).
-In Virginia, 11% of vaccinations have been received by Hispanic people, which is higher than their share of deaths (7%) and similar to their share of the total population (10%), but about half their share of cases (19%).
+As observed in prior weeks, Black and Hispanic people have received smaller shares of vaccinations compared to their shares of cases and compared to their shares of the total population in most states.
+The share of vaccinations received by Black people also continues to be smaller than their share of deaths in most states.
+The share of vaccinations received by Hispanic people is similar to or higher than their share of deaths in most reporting states, although in some states it continues to be lower.
+For example, in California, 29% of vaccinations have gone to Hispanic people, while they account for 63% of cases, 48% of deaths, and 40% of the total population in the state.
+Similarly, in the District of Columbia, Black people have received 41% of vaccinations, while they make up 56% of cases, 71% of deaths, and 46% of the total population.
+The size of these differences varies across states, and the number of states where the shares of vaccinations received by Black and Hispanic people are more proportionate to their shares of the total population and/or their shares of cases or deaths in the state is growing.
+For example, in Utah, 1% of vaccinations have been received by Black people, similar to their share of cases (1%), deaths (1%), and the total population (1%).
+In Mississippi, 3% of vaccinations have been received by Hispanic people, which is higher than their share of deaths (1%) and similar to their share of cases (4%) and their total population share (3%).
 These smaller differences are observed largely in states that have smaller shares of Hispanic and Black residents overall.

-White people received a higher share of vaccinations compared to their share of cases and deaths and their share of the total population in most states reporting data.
-For example, in Colorado, 80% of vaccinations were received by White people, while they make up 68% of the population.
-In Alaska, over a third (38%) of vaccinations have been received by White people, which is proportional to their share of deaths (39%), but lower than their share of the population (65%).
-This pattern, in part, reflects that the share of vaccinations received by American Indian and Alaska Native people (19%) is higher than the share of the total population (15%) in Alaska.
+White people received a higher share of vaccinations compared to their share of cases in most states reporting data.
+In about half of reporting states they received a higher share of vaccinations compared to their shares of deaths and total population, while in other states it was similar or lower.
+For example, in Colorado, 78% of vaccinations were received by White people, while they make up 68% of the population.
+In Maine, 85% of vaccinations have been received by White people, which is lower than their share of deaths (96%), and their share of the population (93%).